vector-kerr/webutils/README.md

 $catalogue = $xml->findFirst( 'catalogue' );
 ```

-As the `XMLHelper` mostly backs on to `DOMXPath`, it's entirely possible to
+As the `XmlHelper` mostly backs on to `DOMXPath`, it's entirely possible to
 provide an XPath string.
 To retrieve the first book element...

 ```php